oauth-wg/oauth-selective-disclosure-jwt/main.md

 # Data Formats

-This section defines data formats for SD-JWTs (containing hash digests of the salted claim values), SD-JWT Salt/Value Containers (containing the mapping of the plain-text claim values and the salt values), and SD-JWT Releases (containing a subset of the same mapping).
+This section defines data formats for SD-JWTs (containing hash digests over the random values and the claim values), SD-JWT Salt/Value Containers (containing the mapping of the plain-text claim values and the random values), and SD-JWT Releases (containing a subset of the same mapping).

 ## Format of an SD-JWT